I write stories and make pictures to blur the line between what’s real and make-believe. It is a place where magic lives, found in everyday life.

 My very first job was photo re-touching.
-After a short stint as a package designer, I moved on to furniture maker, forest service ranger, art supply sales clerk, visiting artist, official band mom and bass player for our bluegrass band, freelance illustrator, mom and pop signmaker/t-shirt shop/gallery, graphic designer, and illustrator and author of children’s books.
+After art school I worked as a package designer, then became a furniture maker, forest service ranger, art supply sales clerk, visiting artist, official band mom and bass player for our bluegrass band, freelance illustrator, mom and pop signmaker/t-shirt shop/gallery, graphic designer, and illustrator and author of children’s books.

 Our family has lived in beautiful places of mountains, rivers, oceans and wilderness that inspired many stories.
 We raised three kids, ran away with the circus, and built a cedar gingerbread home in the Pacific Northwest.“Dwyer has magic, and she wants to share it with the rest of us.
 Take her up on her offer.
 Neither you nor your children will ever forget the result.” –-Statesman Journal (Salem, Oregon) “…just perfect illustrations…” –Children’s Book Council “…a refreshing breath of air from the far north…” –Kirkus Reviews “Repeated patterns form a kind of folklore print… recurring themes create a strongly unified visual impression.” –Publisher’s Weekly “Dwyer’s use of strong contrasting colors brings a fresh, modern sensibility to this tale…” –Publisher’s Weekly